 \section{Final Remarks and Future Works}

-\begin{remark} The categorial and semantical correspondences between local set theories (= toposes, see \cite{Bel88}) and cumulative (constructions in) set theories has been studied since the late 1970's : \cite{Fou80}, \cite{Hay81}, \cite{BS92}, \cite{Shu10}, \cite{Yam18}.
-It will be interesting to determine in what level this semantical correspondence is compatible with the change of basis given by a locale morphism $f: \H \to \H'$. \\ Possible extensions of this correspondence to other kinds of categories associated to other complete lattices (eventually endowed with and additional structure \cite{LT15}) could gives us a clue of what are the ``right semantical notions" of the less structured side of the correspondence (i.e., the cumulative construction), since the notion of $\H$-set can be extended to more general algebras (\cite{Men19}).
+\begin{remark} The categorical and semantical correspondences between local set theories (= topoi, see \cite{Bel88}) and cumulative (constructions in) set theories has been studied since the late 1970s : \cite{Fou80}, \cite{Hay81}, \cite{BS92}, \cite{Shu10}, \cite{Yam18}.
+It will be interesting to determine in what level this semantical correspondence is compatible with the change of basis given by a locale morphism $f: \H \to \H'$. \\ Possible extensions of this correspondence to other kinds of categories associated to other complete lattices (eventually endowed with additional structure \cite{LT15}) could give us a clue of what are the ``right semantical notions" of the less structured side of the correspondence (\emph{i.e.}, the cumulative construction), since the notion of $\H$-set can be extended to more general algebras (\cite{Men19}).

 \end{remark}